About our model and approach

 Our A·B·C for Sustainability™ model consists of providing safe and equitable ACCESS to services, activating BEHAVIOUR CHANGE through social art interventions, and encouraging CAPITAL supporting market-based solutions.

-One Drop Foundation’s Social Art for Behaviour ChangeTM (SABC) approach creates locally inspired programs that modify behaviours towards healthy practices around Water, Sanitation, and Hygiene (WASH).
+One Drop Foundation’s Social Art for Behaviour ChangeTM (SABC) approach creates locally inspired programs that encourage behaviour change towards healthy practices around Water, Sanitation, and Hygiene (WASH).
 We empower communities to take ownership of projects over time, which ensures their sustainability.

 Through innovative creative processes that involve open participation, SABC interventions bring out individual, interpersonal, community, and societal commitment.
 These processes are designed to inspire, activate, and sustain the practice of desired behaviours, in accordance with the needs of each project.